Mean-Greens/WeChat-OSINT-Tool/README.md

 Navigate to the LangFlask directory and install the required packages.
 For this consider using a [python virtual environment](https://packaging.python.org/en/latest/guides/installing-using-pip-and-virtual-environments/) so that packages on your system do not conflict with the packages that are needed to run this tool.

+Note: Before installing requirements.txt if you are using Windows, for this project you need Python >= 3.13 and Microsoft Visual C++ 14.0 or greater is required on Windows machines.
+Get it with [Microsoft C++ Build Tools](https://visualstudio.microsoft.com/visual-cpp-build-tools/).
+You will also need to keep uvloop commented out in the requirements.txt file.
+It is not compatible with Windows, however, it is compatible with Linux and MacOS.

+For any operating system, once the requirements are installed, you will need to `pip uninstall numpy`, and then `pip install numpy` to get a version greater than numpy 2.0.
+You may get error messages of incompatibility with langchain-chroma, but it works and numpy > 2.0 is required for other dependencies.

 ```shell
 cd ./LangFlask
 pip install -r requirements.txt